-After a searching and trying alternatives for nearly 2 months, we finally found a solution with stainless steel.
+After searching and trying alternatives for nearly two months, we finally found a solution with stainless steel.

-There are a few companies that produce stainless steel drinking bottles, we happened to choose the 27 oz. bottles from Klean Kanteen.
-To make sure there was as little plastic as possible, we chose the stainless steel lids for them as well.
+There are a few companies that produce stainless steel drinking bottles and we happened to choose the 27 oz. bottles from Klean Kanteen.
+To make sure there was as little plastic as possible, we chose the stainless steel lids for them.

 Our upfront investment was $2,000 for 190 bottles, $500 on a good energy star dishwasher and $300 on a premium reverse osmosis water filter.

 (You'll save money and time if you DON'T have your company name put on the bottles.
 They start to chip off after only a couple of months and eventually you have to completely remove it anyway.)